gymnasium/sultan/README.md

 network disconnection for example).
 Here’s the remedy:

 - If you didn’t already, do the `sultan instance start`
-- Try reaching it with `sultan instnace ping`
+- Try reaching it with `sultan instance ping`
 - if it cannot reach it, do the `sultan instance restrict` to adjust the firewall rule.

 I’m just gonna assume it worked and you self-high-fived.